 - Get medical help immediately.

-- Call Grimes Teich Anderson, LLP and ask one of our North Carolina or South Carolina workers' compensation lawyers for information on how to file a claim.
+- Call Grimes Teich Anderson, LLP and ask one of our workers' compensation lawyers in North Carolina or South Carolina for information on how to file a claim.

 - Keep track of expenses associated with your injury.